hackersping/Oxygen-Browser/README.md

 This is a Simple Browser Created With Python.
 This Browser is really awesome to use and it doesn't eat RAM like Chrome.
 XD
 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install PyQt5 & fontawesome.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install PyQt5.

 ```bash
 pip install PyQt5